ib-76/LyricsTextmining/README.md

 <br><br>
 Note: Each cell in all Jupyter notebooks is documented with a Markdown cell describing its functionality, and all code is commented accordingly.
-In addition, in the end of  each notebook includes a Markdown cell with conclusions and final thoughts.<br> ReadMWFirst.pff for more details of the project flow
+In addition, in the end of  each notebook includes a Markdown cell with conclusions and final thoughts.<br> ReadMeFirst.pff for more details of the project flow